OpenSCAP/ruby-openscap/README.md

 Development Requirements
 -------------
-On Fedora or RHEL you can install requirements by issuing
+On RHEL you can install requirements by issuing

+    yum install ruby-devel rubygem-rake rubygem-bundler openscap
+    gem install ffi # or install rubygem-ffi RPM package from EPEL

+On Fedora, command is

-    yum install ruby-devel rubygem-ffi rubygem-rake rubygem-bundler openscap
+    yum install ruby-devel rubygem-rake rubygem-ffi rubygem-bundler openscap

 Test Requirements
 -------------
 For tests on RHEL7, you need minitest package and specific older version of rubocop.
+Newer versions of rubocop requires Ruby >= 2.1.0

-    yum install rubygem-minitest
+    yum install rubygem-minitest bzip2
-    gem install rubocop -v 0.42.0
+    gem install rubocop -v 0.50.0

-On Fedora, more packages are necessary, but rubocop can be latest version
+On Fedora, more packages are necessary, but rubocop can be of the latest version

-    dnf install rubygem-minitest rubygem-test-unit rubygems-devel
+    dnf install rubygem-minitest rubygem-test-unit rubygems-devel bzip2
     gem install rubocop

 Tests are then performed using script